awsdocs/amazon-comprehend-developer-guide/doc_source/API_OutputDataConfig.md

 # OutputDataConfig<a name="API_OutputDataConfig"></a>

-Provides configuration parameters for the output of topic detection jobs\.
+Provides configuration parameters for the output of inference jobs\.